 Published: 2024-10-21T05:33:11

-Org turns its woes into a fundraising opportunity Despite the Internet Archive's assurances that it's back on its feet after a recent infosec incident, the org still appears to be in trouble after parties unknown claimed to hold access tokens to its Zendesk implementation and to have used them to send a mass email blast.
+Org turns its woes into a fundraising opportunity Despite the Internet Archive's assurances it's back on its feet after a recent infosec incident, the org still appears to be in trouble after parties unknown claimed to hold access tokens to its Zendesk implementation and to have used them to send a mass email blast.

 Published: 2024-10-21T01:29:07